CU Doctors are here for you!

 Diseases interact with unique individuals - and that's how the general knowledge should be applied to patients, in an individualized fashion.

-1. Crossroads of hepatitis C and injection drug use.
+1. HIV, hepatitis C and injection drug use.

 2. Co-Management of Infectious Diseases and Addiction.